-Canada Introduces Attestation Letter Requirement For Student Visas
+Canada Introduces Attestation Letter for Student Visas

 Canada Introduces Attestation Letter Requirement For Student Visas: Ensuring Authenticity in International Education Applications

-Canada Introduces Attestation Letter Requirement For Student Visas
+Canada Introduces Attestation Letter for Student Visas

 Canada, a perennial favorite for international students seeking a high-quality education and a chance to build a successful future, has implemented a significant change to its student visa application process.
 Effective January 22nd, 2024, most international students applying for a study permit to pursue undergraduate or non-degree studies now require a Provincial Attestation Letter (PAL) from the province or territory where they plan to study.
 Let us understand the latest updates, requirements, information, and recent news surrounding this new policy.